Chapter 1: Mission and Governance of the University

 The constitutions and bylaws of the University Council, Faculty Senate, Administrative and Professional (A.P) Faculty Senate, Staff Senate, Undergraduate Student Senate, and Graduate and Professional Student Senate are published on their respective Virginia Tech websites:

 - Staff Senate

 Persons concerned with the governance of the university are encouraged to consult the constitutions and bylaws of these organizations.
 The constitution and bylaws of the University Council contain the membership lists for the council, commissions, and committees.
-Also available are lists of the specific persons who hold membership on the various bodies.
-The Office of the Vice President for Policy and Governance maintains membership lists available on the governance website.
+The Office of the Vice President for Policy and Governance maintains membership lists which are available on the governance website.

 The university Advisory Council on Strategic Budgeting and Planning serves a primary advisory role for the university budgeting and planning processes.
 It reports jointly to the president and the University Council.
 Areas for consideration include: monitoring the university’s planning and budgeting processes; participating in and advising on the development of biennial budgets, formulation of the university plan, development of university capital and facilities plans, and available resources; consulting on other budget and planning matters; addressing matters of policy relative to budget and planning appropriate for governance consideration and, in such instances, making recommendations to the University Council.

 The function of the University Council is to advise the president on matters of university governance; to accept functions and authority delegated to it by the president; and to review and make recommendations on matters of concern to university faculty, staff, students, and administration.
 Any council member, in accordance with its constitution and bylaws, may place such matters on the University Council agenda.
 The University Council refers appropriate matters to the commissions, advisory councils, senates, groups, or individuals for consideration and recommendation.